cyrillglockner/bonsaiai.github.io/source/includes/inkling2-guide/_types.html.md

   Latitude: number
 }

-# Structure and array types can refer to other types
+# Structure types can refer to other types
 type SensorState {
-  Destinations: Place[5],
   Height: Dimension,
   Width: Dimension
 }